 Caring for Concrete

-During the past year, the Institute of Inspection, Cleaning and Restoration Certification (IICRC) has focused more and more on the cleaning and maintenance of concrete floors.
-There’s a good reason for this: The popularity of concrete in commercial and residential settings is increasing.
+In recent years, the Institute of Inspection, Cleaning and Restoration Certification (IICRC) has focused more on cleaning and maintenance for concrete floors.
+There’s a good reason for this: concrete in commercial and residential settings is increasing in popularity.

 Concrete flooring has a variety of benefits.
-It comes in a variety of colors in addition to gray.
-Its surfaces can vary from very smooth to textured for added safety.
-Concrete tends to be less expensive to install than some traditional hard-surface floors.
-It can also be durable and with proper care, long-lasting.
+It comes in a variety of colors, and its surfaces can vary from very smooth to textured for additional safety and grip.
+Concrete tends to be less expensive to install than other traditional hard-surface floors, and it can also be durable and long-lasting.

-Concrete is considered sustainable because it does not deplete natural resources and requires less energy to make than many other types of floors.
+Concrete is also considered sustainable because it does not deplete natural resources and requires less energy to make than many other types of floors.
 It is typically produced locally, which reduces fuel needs for transport, and contains few or no volatile organic compounds.
-It also can help minimize heating and cooling needs.
+It also can help minimize heating and cooling needs in a building.

 Cleaning and Maintaining

-A formalized concrete cleaning and care strategy begins with the same item that helps to protect other types of floors—walk-off mats at all key entries.
-As reported by McGraw-Hill in a 2015 continuing education article, “Entrance Mats Keep It Clean,” studies indicate “as much as 80 percent of all the soil, dust, contaminants, and moisture entering a facility are tracked in on the shoes of building staff and visitors.
+A formalized concrete cleaning and care strategy begins with the same items that help to protect other types of floors—walk-off mats at all key entries.
+As reported by McGraw-Hill in a 2015 continuing education article, “Entrance Mats Keep It Clean,” studies indicate “as much as 80% of all the soil, dust, contaminants, and moisture entering a facility are tracked in on the shoes of building staff and visitors.
 Sustained tracking of dry soils into the building is a prime factor in the wearing of floors.”

 This is especially true of concrete.
 Dry soils can scratch and work their way into the concrete floor because concrete, especially if it has not been sealed, is porous.
-As this happens, it can mar the appearance of the floor and have a negative impact on its durability.
+As this happens, it can mar the appearance of the floor and harm its durability.

 Other steps that should be incorporated into caring for concrete include the following:

-Autoscrubbing.
 Unless the floor area is very small, you should use an automatic scrubber to clean the floor.
 Along with scrubbing the floor clean, the machine also will collect and vacuum up the water and solution.
 Once again, this is important because moisture buildup on the floor can be damaging.
-Water + foot traffic + time = wear.

-Polishing.
-There are ways to polish concrete and terrazzo floors—which are also made with concrete—that do not require chemicals, making this an environmentally friendly way to maintain them.
+There are ways to polish concrete and terrazzo floors which are also made with concrete that do not require chemicals, making this an environmentally friendly way to maintain them.
 Floor pads are available that contain thousands of microscopic diamonds, providing added agitation for removing any surface soils on the floor and restoring its shine.
 These pads are often used on ultra-high-speed machines or burnishers.

-In one test on a floor that was installed all the way back in 1925, a gloss meter indicated the gloss on the floor went from 6.2 to 78.9 using the following steps and no chemicals:
+In one test on a floor that was installed back in 1925, a gloss meter indicated the gloss on the floor went from 6.2 to 78.9 using the following steps and no chemicals: